 Finally, dogs who spend a fair amount of time outdoors on gravel or paved surfaces often require less nail maintenance as the natural elements help to keep their nails at a healthy length.
 However, dogs that are primarily indoors and elderly dogs who have limited mobility will require regular nail trims in order to make sure additional associated issues don't arise.

 Additionally, nails that are overgrown and not managed appropriately can result in the nail curling and growing into the paw pad.
 Not only is this incredibly painful, but if the nails cause the paw pad to tear or split, an infection can quickly develop.
-The dew claw (or thumbnail) is more prone to overgrowth and subsequential splitting.
+The dewclaw (or thumbnail) is more prone to overgrowth since they don’t get worn down walking or may be forgotten during nail trimming.
 Severe cases of nail overgrowth, particularly when an infection occurs, will have to be medically treated by a veterinarian.

 By now, you're likely already convinced that nail health is something that cannot be overlooked.
 After all, a simple nail trim can make a huge difference in your dog's day to day life.
 The best news?
 It's a lot easier to do than you may think.

 So, where should you begin in terms of clipping dog nails?
 Ensuring that you have the best nail clippers that fit your dog's needs and your comfort level is key.
 The most common type is the “scissor” style nail trimmers.
 Many pet owners agree that these are the easiest form of clippers available.
 However, there are a few other tips that you will want to be aware of.

 "Scissor" nail trimmers may be the easiest, but not the most efficient for your specific dog.

 Nail clippers designed for small dog breeds are the best for controlling the length of the nail and how short you end up cutting them.
 (Go slowly!)

 Nail clippers designed for large dogs should strictly be used for large breeds only.